pascomnet/documentation/site/content/release-notes/_index.en.md

 ![Supported Versions](pascom_version_support.png "Supported Versions")

+### Rolling Release

+We deliver new functions upon completion in a rolling process and do not wait for the "next big" version.
+As an advantage, our customers receive new features faster and there are not so many changes at once.

+### When will pascom 20 be available?

+Thanks to our rolling release, a new major version is only necessary when major technology changes have to be made that require the parallel operation of several versions.
+No changes of this magnitude are currently in sight.

 ### What is meant by "Supported Version"?

 The term supported version relates to the most recent bugfix release of a pascom phone system server version. pascom guarantees the following services for supported versions only: